adnanafik/tiny_coin/README.md

 # TinyCoin
 Tiny coin in Python is an enhanced version which originally was inspired by Gerald Nash sample code at https://gist.github.com/aunyks/47d157f8bc7d1829a729c2a6a919c173

+## Usage

-To run nodes on multiple port use the following, default is 127.0.0.1:5000
+### To run nodes on multiple port use the following, default is 127.0.0.1:5000

 python app.py --host 127.0.0.1 --port 5001 --debug

 python app.py --host 127.0.0.1 --port 5002 --debug

-To add peer to an existing node e.g. 127.0.0.0:5000 use the following
+### To add peer to an existing node e.g. 127.0.0.0:5000 use the following

 http://127.0.0.1:5000/peer?node_url=http://127.0.0.1:5001

-To mine a Tinycoin on node running at 127.0.0.1:5000 use the following
+### To mine a Tinycoin on node running at 127.0.0.1:5000 use the following

 http://127.0.0.1:5000/mine

-Following is a typical mined Tinycoin block!
+#### Following is a typical mined Tinycoin block!

 ```json
 {